 Andy Hoseki Solis is Co-founder of Open Mind Zen Naples and a long time Buddhist practitioner.
 He was introduced to meditation through the martial arts in the mid-seventies, both of which he applied as a collegiate and professional tennis player.
 He currently practices law in Naples, Florida, and is a Director with the law firm of Cohen & Grigsby, PC.
 Hoseki became a student of Zen Master Thich Nhat Hanh’s in the late 1990’s.
 In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Sensei Al Rapaport’s in 2015.
 He currently is a Lay Monk and Dharma Holder (Hoshi) in the Open Mind Zen School.

 Kellie Garza M.A., LMHC, CST. is a licensed mental health counselor and has been practicing psychotherapy since 2004.
 A large part of her practice and focus has been on working with trauma survivors.
-Kellie has been an Assistant Teacher at Open Mind Zen Melbourne since 2016.
+Kellie has been an Assistant Teacher at Open Mind Zen Melbourne since 2016 and received Hoshi, or Senior Assistant Teacher status in early 2019.
 She enjoys integrating psychology with her Zen practice and teaching.

 Gail Zivin, Ph.D. has been meditating and aiming to live Buddhist precepts since 1991.
-Sensei Al Rapaport recognized her as Assistant Teacher with Open Mind Zen in 2016.
+Sensei Al Rapaport recognized her as Assistant Teacher with Open Mind Zen in 2016 and Hoshi, or Senior Assistant Teacher in 2019.
 She took lay precepts in the Theravada tradition in 1998 with Bhante Henepola Gunaratana and in the Zen tradition in 2001 with Roshi Pat Enkyo O’Hara.
 She has been Vice President of the Philadelphia Buddhist Association since the mid 90’s, where she teaches meditation and supports the practice of others.
 She brings practical help from the Dharma to patients in her psychotherapy practice.
 Since 1987, Gail has been Professor of Psychiatry at Thomas Jefferson University where, among other subjects, she teaches Boundary Awareness and Ethics.